kubernetes/minikube/docs/drivers.md

 #### KVM2 driver

-NOTE: Ubuntu users on a release older than 18.04, or anyone experiencing #3206 - "Error creating new host: dial tcp: missing address." you will need to build your own driver until #3689 is resolved:
+NOTE: Ubuntu users on a release older than 18.04, or anyone experiencing [#3206: Error creating new host: dial tcp: missing address.](https://github.com/kubernetes/minikube/issues/3206) you will need to build your own driver until [#3689](https://github.com/kubernetes/minikube/issues/3689) is resolved:

 ```
 sudo apt install libvirt-dev libvirt